fortisfortunaadiuvat/WebApp/README.md

 # WebApp

-Web Indexing Home Page
+Web Indexing Page
->> This is a web indexing application and in each part, the relevant definition is processed.
+This is a web indexing application and in each part, the relevant definition is processed.

 1. Frequency